ONE ACT FESTIVAL

 Some simple set pieces/furniture from Dordt’s stock are available to you:

 You will have access to our props room.
-However, if you have special or unusual props necessary for your piece, we recommend you bring them with you.
-Please send us a list of the props you might need from Dordt by October 1.
-Dordt might be able to make one simple prop, such as a fake food prop, dart board, or aging a prop, for your production.
-Our technical director will require specific details such as measurements, a picture or a drawing, colors, etc. Please send these details to Laura.Berkompas@dordt.edu by October 1.
+However, if you have special or unusual props necessary for your piece, we recommend that you bring them with you.
+Please send your props list to Laura.Berkompas@dordt.edu by September 30, 2016.

 We ask you to bring your own costumes.
 Our costume shop will be available to you for any last minute fixes or costume emergencies.